Cinema of Chile: Origins

-On 17 February 1895 entrepreneur Francisco de Paola presented the first Kinetoscope, an early motion picture exhibition device, in Santiago.
+On 17 February 1895 entrepreneur Francisco de Paula Casajuana Granada presented the first Kinetoscope, an early motion picture exhibition device, in Santiago.
 Next year, on 25 August 1896, the first Cinématographe reels were shown to an astounded audience in Santiago.
 These were the same movies that only eight months earlier, the Lumiere Brothers had shown in Paris.

 In the north of Chile, the Potassium nitrate mining industry created enough wealth to allow cities like Antofagasta and Iquique some privileges rare in other parts of the country.

 In Iquique, photographer Luis Oddó Osorio was enthralled by this new technology and started to create his own short films.
 On 20 May 1897, he screened the short documentary "Una cueca en Cavancha" in the Great Philharmonic Hall on Tarapaca Street.
 Osorio followed his first short with "El desfile en honor del Brasil", "La llegada de un tren de pasajeros a la estación de Iquique", "Bomba Tarapacá Nº7" and "Grupo de gananciosos en la partida de football".

 In 1897, some circuses began to screen movies, which attracted great interest at first but soon trailed off due to the lack of new material.
 In the same year in Santiago, two new movie venues opened which both featured Edison's Vitascope, less popular than the Cinématographe.
 In June that year, the Bioscop was also launched as another alternative to the cinematographe, although it eventually failed.
 By the end of the year, all these new places would be closed.

 In 1900, the Apollo Theatre in Santiago exhibited the film "Carreras en Viña", (Racing in Viña) and some other foreign films.
 The exact date that the films screened and further details of this event remain unknown.